Excerpts taken from the 1967 Powder Horn annual regimental journal and transcribed by Warrant Officer Graham Humphrey, CD.

-Upon arrival at KARMI, and after a search of the local bars, they ended up in a small pasture with a local farmer and, using George Pistou as interpreter, discovered that the farmer owned a seven month old burro (donkey) which he was reluctant to sell.
-After much haggling on both sides, however, the farmer agreed to sell.
+Upon arrival at KARMI, and after a search of the local bars, they ended up in a small pasture with a local farmer and, using George Pistou as interpreter, discovered that the farmer owned a seven-month-old burro (donkey) which he was reluctant to sell.
 After much haggling on both sides, however, the farmer agreed to sell the donkey for 11,000 pounds ($33.00).
-Sgt Davis made a depost of 5.000 pounds ($15.00) for which he received a notarized bill of sale made out by the local Muktar (Mayor).
+Sgt Davis made a deposit of 5.000 pounds ($15.00) for which he received a notarized bill of sale made out by the local Muktar (Mayor).

-The next day the Company Second-in-Command, Cap Lalonde, who controlled the Company purse strings, was pressured into giving financial backing to the burro buying.
+The next day the Company’s Second-in-Command, Capt Lalonde, who controlled the Company purse strings, was pressured into giving financial backing to the burro buying.
 This he did, reluctantly, and final arrangements were made to pick up our mascot.